ustwo/videoplayback-ios/README.md

 ## Disclaimer:

 This framework is a work in progress.
-Unit tests, and bug fixes are pending.
+Unit tests, VIPE refactoring, and bug fixes are pending.

 ## Getting Started